• Skip to primary navigation

 Katelyn Theofanis

 What makes these box brownies better than the rest?
-Well, it starts with a few special additions like brewed coffee, instant espresso, and melted butter.
-These brownies taste rich, fudgy, and utterly scrumptious.
-You would never know that they started with a boxed brownie mix!
+It starts with a few notable additions, like brewed coffee, instant espresso, and melted butter.
+These brownies taste rich, fudgy, and utterly delicious.
+They are the BEST brownies.
+You would never know that they started with a boxed brownie mix.

 Print Recipe Pin Recipe